Jorge Rafael Videla: Economic policy

-As Argentina’s new president, Videla faced a collapsing economy racked by soaring inflation.
+As Argentina's new president, Videla faced a collapsing economy racked by soaring inflation.
 He largely left economic policies in the hands of Minister José Alfredo Martínez de Hoz, who adopted a free trade and deregulatory economic policy.

 Martínez de Hoz took measures to restore economic growth, reversing Peronism in favour of a free market economy.
 Inflation rate decreased somewhat, but remained still high.

 He enjoyed the personal friendship of David Rockefeller, who facilitated Chase Manhattan Bank and International Monetary Fund loans of nearly US$1 billion after his arrival.

 He eliminated all price controls and the exchange controls regime.
 The black market and shortages disappeared.

 He freed exports (removed existing prohibitions and quotas and export taxes were repealed) and imports (removed existing prohibitions, quotas, and licenses and gradually reduced import tariffs).

 During his tenure, the foreign debt increased fourfold, and disparities between the upper and lower classes became much more pronounced.
 The period ended in a tenfold devaluation and one of the worst financial crises in Argentine history.

 Foreign relations

 The coup d'état had been planned since October 1975, and the United States Department of State learned of the preparations two months before its execution.
 Henry Kissinger would meet several times with Argentine Armed Forces leaders after the coup, urging them to destroy their opponents quickly before outcry over human rights abuses grew in the United States.

 The US State Department saw Argentina as a bulwark of anti-communism in South America and in early April 1976, the US Congress approved a request by the Ford Administration, written by Henry Kissinger, to grant $50,000,000 in security assistance to the junta.
-In 1977, the US Department of Defense authorized $700,000 to train 217 argentine military officers and in 1977 and 1978 the United States sold more than $120,000,000 in spare military parts to Argentina.
+In 1977, the US Department of Defense authorized $700,000 to train 217 Argentine military officers and in 1977 and 1978 the United States sold more than $120,000,000 in spare military parts to Argentina.

 At the same time, though, the new US President Jimmy Carter highlighted issues of human rights and, in 1978, convinced Congress to cut off all US arms transfers to Argentina.

 During Videla's regime, Argentina rejected the binding Report and decision of the Court of Arbitration over the Beagle conflict (about possession of the Picton, Lennox and Nueva islands) at the southern tip of South America and started Operation Soberanía in order to invade the islands.
 In 1978, however, Pope John Paul II opened a mediation process.
 His representative, Antonio Samorè, successfully prevented full-scale war.

 The conflict was not completely resolved until after Videla's time as president.
-Once the democratic rule was restored in 1983, the Treaty of Peace and Friendship of 1984 between Chile and Argentina (Tratado de Paz y Amistad), which acknowledged Chilean sovereignty over the islands, was signed and ratified by popular referendum.
+Once democratic rule was restored in 1983, the Treaty of Peace and Friendship of 1984 between Chile and Argentina (Tratado de Paz y Amistad), which acknowledged Chilean sovereignty over the islands, was signed and ratified by popular referendum.

 Although Videla was anti-Communist, his regime maintained good relations with the Soviet Union and China; trade ties with both were expanded under his rule.